 The Batch Job view provides a Create button to help you create a batch job with the correct function signature.

-The MATLAB editor opens with a new untitled file containing a simple example batch job.
+The MATLAB editor opens the file pre-populated with a simple example batch job.

-11. To create your new batch job, edit the contents of the example batch job function and save the file on the MATLAB path.
+13. To create your new batch job, edit the contents of the example batch job function and save.